 “It can rain on the crops,” Lightsong said, “just not in the city.
 A few selective weather patterns shouldn’t be too much for a God to accomplish.”

 “The people need water to drink, your grace,” Llarimar said.
-“And the streets need to be washed clean, not to mention the fact that there are plants in the city which need water.
+“The streets need to be washed clean.
+And, what of the plants in the city.
 The beautiful trees, even this grass that you enjoy walking across, would die if the rain did not fall.”

 “Well,” Lightsong said, “I could just will them to continue living.”